peterballard/prmake/README.md

 This means:
-- Another user can come into the project without having to learn `pmake`, find *makefiles* where they would expect them, and be able to edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.
+- Another user can come into the project without having to learn `pmake`, find *makefiles* where they would expect them, and edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.

 - A the user can start with an existing *makefile* as their *prfile* (i.e. by simply renaming `Makefile` to `Makefile.pr`),